 A team of 6 members for each venue will participate in the national competition location participating in the project.
 The overnight stay will be organized independently by the participants according to the methods indicated to them.
 For all participants in the event, meals will be provided within the Campus, throughout the duration of the event whose management is fully managed of the organization.
 Travel to and from the Campus must be organized independently by all participants and will be refunded at the end of the event according to the methods indicated.

-All participants are expected to arrive at the Campus on the 3rd july 2024.
+All participants are expected to arrive at the Campus on the 5th July 2025.
 In the late afternoon and evening, a brief simulation will be held to test the competition room, connectivity, and the gaming platform.

-The participants will face the national final on Thursday 4 july, with their own laptop, which they must bring to the competition venue.
+The participants will face the national final on sunday 6 July, with their own laptop, which they must bring to the competition venue.
 Internet connection will be provided by the organization.
 Generally, additional devices or accessories other than a mouse, keyboard, and PC charger are not allowed; in particular, the use of additional screens is not permitted.
 If a participant needs to use auxiliary devices, they must request authorization from the organizers at least 7 days before the event, who will evaluate each case and communicate their decision.

-The following day, Friday 5 july, is divided into three parts.
+The following day, monday 7 July, is divided into three parts.
 In the morning, the captains of the top 8 teams will be called to give a presentation on one of the services addressed the previous day.
 These presentations will be evaluated by a mixed jury composed of site representatives, sponsor company professionals, and institutional representatives and will contribute to the final score.

 Mid-day will feature a recruitment fair where participants can meet and interact with professionals from the sponsor companies of the project.